CodeYourFuture/wordpress-module/lesson3.md

 # Lesson 3 - Plugin development

-* What is a WordPress plugin
-  * The most basic plugin
-  * Plugin handbook and reference
-* Custom post types
-* Shortcodes

 ## What is a WordPress plugin?
 Plugins are a great way to add extra functionality to our WordPress sites.
 There are thousands of WordPress plugins avaialble in the [plugin directory](https://wordpress.org/plugins/), but sometimes you need something that is very specific to your exact use case that you need to write a plugin yourself.